 · A Different Look – I find that the photographs I make using the M9 have a different look to them.
 I don’t know how to explain it really, but I can see it.
 When I want a different look I often reach for the Leica M9.

-So there you have it - my thoughts on concert photography using the Leica M9.
+So there you have it - my thoughts on being a Leica photographer and shooting concert photography using the Leica M9.
 It really is an amazing camera.
 But it does have it's limitations.
 Used in the right conditions however, the Leica M9 performs like a champ.

 Questions?
 Comments?
 Feel free to drop me a line.